Chart Color Schemes

 Recent residential development output has been above average within Bulahdelah - Stroud when compared nationally

-Bulahdelah-Stroud averaged approximately 23 new dwelling approvals per year over the past five financial years, totalling 118 homes.
-As of FY-26, there have been 5 approvals recorded.
-On average, each home built has resulted in around 3.3 new residents annually between FY-21 and FY-25, indicating that demand is outpacing supply, which typically influences pricing and competition among buyers.
-The average construction cost value of new properties is approximately $433,000, aligning with broader regional development trends.
+Bulahdelah-Stroud averaged approximately 23 new dwelling approvals annually over the past five financial years, totalling 118 homes.
+As of FY-26, 5 approvals have been recorded.
+This area has seen an average of 3.3 new residents per year for every home built between FY-21 and FY-25, indicating a significant gap between demand and supply that may influence property prices.
+New properties are constructed at an average expected cost of $433,000, aligning with broader regional development trends.

-In the current financial year, there have been $1.9 million in commercial development approvals recorded, reflecting the area's predominantly residential nature.
-Compared to the rest of NSW, Bulahdelah-Stroud has around three-quarters the rate of new dwelling approvals per person and ranks among the 55th percentile nationally when assessed by areas.
-The new building activity shows a significant majority (95.0%) of detached dwellings and a minority (5.0%) of attached dwellings, maintaining the area's traditional low-density character with an emphasis on family homes that appeal to those seeking space.
+In FY-26, $1.9 million in commercial development approvals have been recorded, reflecting the area's residential focus.
+Compared to Rest of NSW, Bulahdelah-Stroud has around three-quarters the rate of new dwelling approvals per person and ranks among the 55th percentile nationally.
+The area maintains a traditional low-density character with 95% detached dwellings and 5% attached dwellings, appealing to those seeking space for families.

-This is further reflected in the population density of around 283 people per approval.
-Population projections indicate stability or decline, suggesting reduced housing demand pressures in Bulahdelah-Stroud, which could potentially benefit buyers in the area.
+With approximately 283 people per approval, Bulahdelah-Stroud reflects its low-density status.
+Population projections indicate stability or decline, which may reduce housing demand pressures and benefit potential buyers in the area.

 Frequently Asked Questions - Development